Nonchalants/Portfolio/README.md

 **Midterm Lab Task 2:** Coming Soon...🔥

 <img src="images/thoughtworks-gif_dribbble.gif" alt="Typing Man" style="width: 300px; border: 3px solid black; border-radius: 10px;">

 ---

+## ❤️ I Love:

+☕ Coffee – it's my fuel for productivity!

+🎮 Playing video games and grinding for hours.

+🎧 Listening to music while working

+🌙 Late-night coding when the world is silent.

+🍕 Pizza – because it's the ultimate developer snack!

+🚀 Exploring new technologies and building cool projects.

+😂 Sharing memes and funny coding moments.

+---

+## ⚡ Fun Fact About Me:

+💡 I once spent **3 hours debugging**, only to realize it was **a missing semicolon**. 😅

+🖥️ I built my first website using **Notepad** and thought I was a hacker.

+🌙 I do my best coding at **3 AM** when the world is silent!

+🏗️ My code works!
+But… **I have no idea why.** 🤷‍♂️

+🛑 I was about to **fix a bug**, but then I got **distracted for 3 hours** on YouTube. 😅

+📌 I have **50 browser tabs open**, but I only use **3** of them.

+---

 ## 📌 Skills